 Children stare in delight at the friendly characters who stand along the vibrant yellow brick road.
 The road leads guests through The Wizard of Oz story, perfectly narrating and illustrating each major section.

-Right before entering the park’s main section, guests will come to the breathtaking Judy Garland Memorial Overlook, where a white gazebo overlooks the surrounding Blue Ridge Mountains.
+Right before entering the park’s main section, guests will come to the breathtaking Judy Garland Memorial Overlook, where a white gazebo overlooks the surrounding Blue Ridge Mountains of North Carolina.

 Jack Pentes originally wanted Judy Garland to be at the park’s grand opening in 1970, but she sadly passed on earlier that year.
 When news of her death broke, he immediately began designing this overlook in her honor.